TharaniRajan/Jenkins-Docker/docs/Jenkins_AmazonEks.md

 # Kubernetes setup in AWS

+  Here we will see how to setup kubernetes in aws

 # Follow the steps in this link to create Amazon EKS Service role and AWS config,

    https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html